Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Simulations

 As we have no direct access to the system dynamics of the car, we identify a system model.
 The model for longitudinal control is estimated from data and consists of the velocity $v$ of the car and the integrator state $d$ of the PID.
 The identified longitudinal model of the car is

 For the lateral control of the car, we consider a bicycle model

-where $p_x$ and $p_y$ denote the position of the car in a global coordinate frame, $\theta$ is the heading angle of the car with respect to a global coordinate frame, and $L:=2.51$ is the distance between the front and the rear axles of the car.
-The control input here is the steering angle $\delta$ that we would like to design such that the car is tracking predefined waypoints that are provided by CARLA.
-Note that treating $u:=\tan(\delta)$ as the control input gives us a control affine system as in \eqref{eq:system}.
+where $p_x$ and $p_y$ denote the position in a global coordinate frame, $\theta$ is the heading angle with respect to a global coordinate frame, and $L:=2.51$ is the distance between the front and the rear axles of the car.
+The control input is the steering angle $\delta$ that we design such that the car tracks waypoints provided by CARLA.
+Treating $u:=\tan(\delta)$ as the control input yields a control affine system.

 To be able to learn a ROCBF in a data efficient manner, we convert the above lateral model (defined in a global coordinate frame) into a local coordinate frame.
-We do so relatively to the waypoints that the car has to follow to stay within the lane.
+We do so relatively to the waypoints that the car has to follow.
 We consider the cross-track error $c_e$ of the car.
 In particular, let $wp_1$ be the waypoint that is closest to the car and let $wp_2$ be the waypoint proceeding $wp_1$.
 Then the cross-track error is defined as $c_e:=\|w\|\sin(\theta_w)$ where $w\in\mathbb{R}^2$ is the vector pointing from $wp_1$ to the car and $\theta_w$ is the angle between $w$ and the vector pointing from $wp_1$ to $wp_2$.
 We further consider the error angle $\theta_e:=\theta-\theta_t$ where $\theta_t$ is the angle between the vector pointing from $wp_1$ to $wp_2$ and the global coordinate frame.
-The simplified local model is then defined as
+The simplified local model is

 In summary, we have the state $x:= ^T$ and the control input $u:=\tan(\delta)$ as well as the external input, given during runtime, of $\dot{\theta}_t$.
 Consequently, let